neo4j-labs/llm-graph-builder/README.md

 ### Chat Modes

-By default,all of the chat modes will be available: vector, graph+vector and graph.
+By default,all of the chat modes will be available: vector, graph_vector, graph,fulltext,graph_vector_fulltext,entity_vector and global_vector.
 If none of the mode is mentioned in the chat modes variable all modes will be available:
 ```env
 VITE_CHAT_MODES=""